gkimpson/telescope-app/README.md

 - Navigate to /jobs/1 in the browser... and view Jobs tab again (try horizon if possible)
 - EXCEPTIONS TAB...
 - throw any exception OR run a php artisan command with an incorrect parameter
+- e.g /error route
+- DUMPS TAB...
+- debug data without stopping the execution of the script
+-

 ### Tags in git
 creating :